mkirchhof/url/README.md

 Training happens in ```train.py```.
 This is adapted from the ```timm``` library, including all its models, to which we added various uncertainty output methods, so that all models have outputs of the form ```class_logits, uncertainties, embeddings = model(input)```.
 The best starting point to implement your own ideas would be to adapt the uncertainty output methods in ```./timm/models/layers/_uncertainizer.py```, implement losses in ```./timm/loss```, or enhance model architectures in ```./timm/models```.

-The URL benchmark is evaluated in ```validate.py```, which is called during training, but can also be used stand-alone if you prefer to train with your own code.
+The URL benchmark is evaluated in ```validate.py```, which is called during training (if you only want to validate without training, setting ```--lr-base=0``` will skip training epochs).
 An exemplary call would be

 ```
 train.py --model=resnet50 --loss=elk --inv_temp=28  --unc-module=pred-net --unc_width=1024 --ssl=False
 --warmup-lr=0.0001 --lr-base=0.001 --sched=cosine --batch-size=128 --accumulation_steps=16 --epochs=32
 --seed=1 --eval-metric avg_downstream_auroc_correct --log-wandb=True
---data-dir=./data/ImageNet2012 --data-dir-downstream=./data --soft-labels=./data/raters.npz --real-labels=./data/real.json
+--data-dir=./data/ImageNet2012 --data-dir-eval=./data/ImageNet2012 --data-dir-downstream=./data
 ```

 The most important parameters are: